madhurimarawat/Cloud-Computing/Experiment 1/Documentation/Setting Up a Virtual Machine in a Cloud Environment.md

 ### **Docker Setup**

-The error may also indicate that **Docker** is not installed or configured correctly on the system.
-Since LocalStack relies on Docker to simulate AWS services locally, follow these steps to resolve the issue:
+Since LocalStack uses Docker to simulate AWS services locally, follow these steps to install it:

 ### 1. **Install Docker on the System**